top of page

-The lightest but most useful thing you can take up a big wall is knowledge.
-Welcome to a resource that will help you be successful in getting up big rocks.
+This is free resource by HowNOT2 that will help you get up big rocks.
 Big walling is a big topic so we broke it into bite-size "pitches" with a video to START each one.
-The aim is to have lots of videos, photos, and written content in each section, not just of our stuff but your stuff as well.
-See HowNOT2 contribute your beta below.
+The aim is to have lots of videos, photos, and written content in each section, not just by us, but from others as well.

 I know you are excited to get on the rock but you have a LOT of prep ahead of you in order to live in a vertical world for several days.
 This is your 2nd NON-SEXY big wall topic but if you get this wrong, you're coming down early.
 This might not be in a logical order but it's the order in which we pack things.
 How much water we take determines the hiking strategy which determines the haul bag prep etc.